LaunchWare/launchware-site/apps/gatsby/content/blog/fix-nilrewrite-errors-in-your-helper-tests/index.md

 comments: true
 title: Fix nil.rewrite errors in your Helper Tests
 tags:
   - helpers
   - Rails
   - TATFT
   - testing
 status: publish
 type: post
 published: true
 meta:
-  _edit_last: '1'
+  _edit_last: "1"
-  dsq_thread_id: '9358258'
+  dsq_thread_id: "9358258"
-publishedAt: '2008-12-14'
+publishedAt: "2008-12-14"
 ---

 In testing my helpers, I discovered a nil.rewrite exception due to ActionController::Base.initialize_current_url not being called.
 This occurs when using url_for with a hash as arguments.

-ActionView::TestCase does not initialize current url so you won't be able to use *_url and *_path helpers generated from your routes.
+ActionView::TestCase does not initialize current url so you won't be able to use _\_url and _\_path helpers generated from your routes.
 Put the following lines at the end of your test_helper.rb file to resolve the issue.

 <pre class="textmate-source">
 class ActionView::TestCase < ActiveSupport::TestCase